 Secret tip for Bogota: on the 30th floor of Tequendama Suites is a helicopter platform.
 You can book a picnic lunch or wine session here.
 You then have 360 degree view of Bogota and its sights.

 Safety in Bogotá + tips

 Due to the years of political problems, guerrilla war and big social differences within the city, Bogotá is a city where you have to be careful.
-Even though there an agreement between the guerilla’s and authorities, the problems are not over and nobody knows how Colombia will develop the next coming years!
 In any case, it is important to be alert in Bogotá.
 Make sure to be aware and keep the following recommendations in mind:

 - be well informed before you take off (ask your hotel, airbnb, friends, collagues where to go or not)

 - do not walk in suburbs by yourself

 - take little or no belongings, when you go out